 Cinque Terra’s white wines are made from Bosco and Albarola, two grapes that are only found on the craggy steep slopes of this small region.
 The more popular grape, Vermentino, is also blended in the local wines.
-The most popular wine produced in Cinque Terre, however, is Sciacchetrà, a honey-like dessert wine.
+The most popular wine produced in Cinque Terre, however, is Sciacchetrà.
+It’s a honey-like dessert wine.
 Locals, and tourists alike, are also fond of the locally made limoncello and grappa.

-Cantina Cinque Terre is the wine of the Cooperativa Agricoltura – the local growers cooperative.
+Cantina Cinque Terre is the wine of the Cooperativa Agricoltura, the local growers cooperative.
 The Cooperativo has produced wines for over 100 years.
 In 1982 they built a new facility and adopted modern technology to make the best wines possible from the extremely limited, hand-harvested grape production of this tiny region.

 This is a deliciously aromatic wine.
 From the first sip, aromas of ripe melon and citrus blossoms bring images of the warm Italian sun on the steep terraced hillsides.
 On the palate this wine is lush and refreshingly tart.
-The juicy melon flavors linger with the aromas of white flowers, but the flavor is intensified by the rocky mineral notes and hint of salinity – or was that just a memory of the sea air?
-Obviously, it carried me away!
+The juicy melon flavors linger with the aromas of white flowers.
+But the flavor is intensified by the rocky mineral notes and hint of salinity – or was that just a memory of the sea air?
+Obviously, it carried me away